 - Raising awareness and increasing participation in physical activity

-- Access to the Mood Walks Website for additional resources and connections to the Mood Walks community
+- Access to the Mood Walks Website for additional resources

 - Peer leadership opportunities